CI-Connect/tutorial-photodemo/README.md

 ConnectTrain
 OSG-Staff
 ```
 You can join projects after you login at https://osgconnect.net/project-summary.
 Within minutes of joining and being approved for a project, you will have access via condor_submit as well.
 To define a new project, see [the ConnectBook section for Principal Investigators](https://confluence.grid.iu.edu/display/CON/Start+a+Project+with+OSG+Connect "Start a Project with OSG Connect").

-Note: project names are case sensitive.
+Project names are also case sensitive.

 You have two ways to set the project name for your jobs:

   1. Add the +ProjectName="MyProject" line to the HTCondor submit file. **Remember to quote the project name!**
   2. Use the connect project command to select a default project for all your work.

-Remember: if you do not set a project name, or you use a project that you're not a member of, then your job submission will fail.

 ##### Submit the job